Radifchik/uplab/README.md

 ```
 ____
 # Задание 5
 Write a function that will return the count of distinct case-insensitive alphabetic characters and numeric digits that occur more than once in the input string.
-The input string can be assumed to contain only alphabets (both uppercase and lowercase) and numeric digits.
+The input string can be assumed to contain only alphabets (both uppercase and lowercase) and numeric digits.(Counting Duplicates)
 ```html
 function duplicateCount(text){
   //...